 But here’s how you take back control:

 To real people, real conversations, and real scenery.

 To furry animals, interesting books, good music, the great outdoors.

 To spatulas, hammers, cameras, paintbrushes, and yoga mats.”

 Since reading this, and since recognizing my own tendency to reach for my phone far too frequently in a given day, I’ve decided that one of my intentions for 2022 is to reduce the amount of time I spent on social media and to instead, truly be present in the current moment.

 I’m optimistic that by loosening the ties of social media will feel freeing, eye-opening, and rewarding.
 In cutting back on social media, I also plan to reduce other forms of including tv, computer, iPad etc. Given the nature of my role and that so often, screen time isn’t a choice but simply forced upon us (TV’s in restaurants, on the treadmill at the gym, even in the dentist’s office for Pete’s sake!), I know I won’t be able to completely unplug, but am keen to give it a go as best I can.

 I spoke with some friends and colleagues about ways they limit their screen-time for themselves and their kids and they gave me the following 9 tips:

 And that’s it!
 As with any New Year’s resolutions, I know it’s easier to accomplish with friends so tell me - are you also attempting to reduce screen time in your life this year?
-Let me know in the comments or send me a note on Twitter and we can help keep each other accountable.
+Let me know in the comments and we can help keep each other accountable.

 Happy New Year to you and yours!